Understanding FHA closing costs

 Upfront Mortgage Insurance Premiums (UFMIP)

-One of the closing costs that comes with an FHA loan is the Upfront Mortgage Insurance Premium (or "UFMIP").
+One of the closing costs required for an FHA loan is the Upfront Mortgage Insurance Premium (or "UFMIP").
 This premium is equal to 1.75% of the base loan amount.
-For example, if you are borrowing $200,000 with an FHA loan to finance the purchase of a house, you will need to pay upfront a mortgage insurance premium of $3,500.
+For example, if you are borrowing $200,000 with an FHA loan to finance the purchase of a house, you will need to pay a mortgage insurance premium of $3,500 upfront.

 Everyone who gets an FHA loan to buy a home needs to pay UFMIP.
-Only FHA loans have Upfront Mortgage Insurance Premiums.
+Only FHA loans have this requirement.
 VA loans have a similar closing cost called a funding fee.
 Conventional loans do not usually have any upfront mortgage insurance costs.

 - Discount points